Big Republican donors wait on Perry-Romney duel

 "Perry is largely unknown, certainly here in New York," said Joe Schmuckler, an investment manager at Medley Capital who was Republican nominee John McCain's treasurer in 2008 and is now backing Romney.
 "Perry is working hard to put together a network but Romney is way ahead" in the New York area.

 Perry hits New York City this month for his first major Wall Street events.
-He will be hosted by Hank Greenberg, the former long-time chief executive of AIG, the insurance firm that imploded during the 2008 financial crisis.
+He will be hosted by Hank Greenberg, the former long-time chief executive of AIG (AIG.N), the insurance firm that imploded during the 2008 financial crisis.

 Perry could benefit from ties to Rudy Giuliani, who Perry endorsed when the former New York mayor ran in the 2008 Republican race.
 Giuliani has not made an endorsement yet.